rpt26-sdc-singleton/jsmithInstructorsService/README.md

 > Generate data with "npm run generate"

-> Test generated data with "npm run test"
+> (optional)Test generated data with "npm run test"

 > Insert data to database with "npm run insert"

 ## Requirements

->Instructors relies on ... services for data
+>Instructors relies on Images services for data

 >OfferedBys relies on ... services for data